Following the density perturbations through a bounce with AdS/CFT Correspondence: A time dependent dilaton solution to Type IIB supergravity

-Note here we consider the axion field $C_0$ to be linear in time, $y^0$, and in, $y^4$, the spatial direction transverse to our 4-dimensional universe inside the $AdS_{5}$.
-So far what we do is to represent the forms by the coeffcients $f_{i}$ and $h_{j}$.
-In addition, we solve for (\ref{2.4}) which is the Euler-Lagrange equation of $\phi$:
+Likewise it is obvious that we should endow the axion field $C_0$ linear dependence in $y^0$ and the spatial direction, $y^4$, transverse to our 4-dimensional universe inside the $AdS_{5}$, to be consistent with the homogeneous and isotropic nature of the 4-dim FRW spacetime.
+So far we have set up the ansatz for the form fields with two free coefficient functions $f_{i}$ and $h_{j}$.